fidelix-project/fidelix/doc/groups.md

 Fidelix Groups
 ==============

-The following users are used by packages in the base system.
-By convention, users that are used by a particular service start with an underscore.
+The following groups are used by packages in the base system.
+By convention, groups that are used by a particular service start with an underscore.

 | Group		| GID	| Description				| Package	|
 | ------------- | ----- | ------------------------------------- | ------------- |